2024 Annual Comprehensive Financial Report

 This included:

 • Received the Ohio Auditor of State Award with Distinction.
-This award was presented for the excellence in financial reporting relating to the Annual Comprehensive Financial Report and compliance with applicable laws for the fiscal year ended December 31, 2021.
+This award was presented for excellence in financial reporting relating to the Annual Comprehensive Financial Report and compliance with applicable laws for the fiscal year ended December 31, 2023.

 • Received the Certificate of Achievement for Excellence in Financial Reporting from the GFOA.